emeth-/iom-reverse-engineering/README.md

 In terms of trust...

 * [Highest Trust] Images of the game from guides/youtube videos, as they are screencaps of the actual game being played (and there was no value in faking them at the time)
 * [Medium Trust] Text from guides / youtube video description, as they were written while the actual game was live.
+Note that some guides have lower trust as they describe v2 of the game (and we're cloning v3)
 * [Low Trust] The 2015 Java clone falls in this category, as it was written 4 years after the game disappeared

 With that in mind, we will cycle through each section of the game, review the Java values, and correct them.